Agricultural Marketing Service, USDA.

 The Committee considered several alternatives to taking this action.
 One alternative considered was a reduction in maturity requirements to 7.0 percent soluble solids with 7.0 to 1 solids to acid ratio.
 Committee members believed that this was too much of a change and that it would negatively impact the quality of the fruit.
 Therefore, this option was rejected.
 Another alternative considered was making no change to the maturity requirement.
 However, the Committee believed that some adjustment should be made to accommodate fruit from young trees.
 The Committee also recognized the special circumstances surrounding this season as a result of the hurricanes.
 Consequently, the Committee unanimously supported the action taken by this rule.

 This rule will not impose any additional reporting or recordkeeping requirements on either small or large grapefruit handlers.
-As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
+As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and Start Printed Page 76599duplication by industry and public sector agencies.
 In addition, USDA has not identified any relevant Federal rules that duplicate, overlap or conflict with this rule.
 However, grapefruit must meet the requirements as specified in the U.S. Standards for Grades of Florida Grapefruit (7 CFR 51.760 through 51.784) issued under the Agricultural Marketing Act of 1946 (7 U.S.C.
 1621 through 1627).

 The Committee's meeting was widely publicized throughout the citrus industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
 Like all Committee meetings, the November 16, 2004, meeting was a public meeting and all entities, both large and small, were able to express their views on this issue.
 In addition, interested persons are invited to submit information on the regulatory and informational impacts of this action on small businesses.